All Episodes

 He has no background in energy.

-He has no background in Central America, he has no background in any of these development plans.
+He has no background in any of these development plans.

-Uh uh, and y as and yet he piggybacks off of his brother.
+And yet he piggybacks off of his brother.

-Uh Joe Biden visits uh Costa Rica in 2009, shortly after that.
+Joe Biden visits Costa Rica in 2009.

 The same thing happens in foreign countries.

-So it's a pattern, it's a consistent pattern.
+So it's a pattern.

-It's not just Hunter, it's basically the entire family.
+It's basically the entire family.

 It's unbelievable.

-Now, what do you make?
+Now, what are you making?

 Aid was never discussed on the call with Zelensky, not one time.

-Now corruption was discussed.
+Now, corruption was discussed.

-The president's saying, Well, I hear you might be hanging out with the same guys as your predecessor, and that's not a good idea.
+The president's saying, well, I hear you might be hanging out with the same guys as your predecessor, and that's not a good idea.

 So the president clearly was worried about American tax dollars going to a corrupt new administration.

-Um now, the five subsequent meetings, high-level meetings with the administration officials, including the vice president, not once was aid ever mentioned.
+Now, the five subsequent meetings, high-level meetings with the administration officials, including the vice president, not once was aid ever mentioned.

-Zelensky and the foreign minister, not there's no influence, there was no quid pro quo.
+Zelensky and the foreign minister, there's no influence.

 How do they bifurcate, compartmentalize their brains that way?